MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

     ![Module4Chapter4step24im](images/module4chapter4step24im.PNG)

     >[!NOTE]
-    >In the "LunarcomOfflineRecognizer" component in the inspector panel, make sure that “disable” is selected for "SimulateOfflineMode" otherwise, testing the program will not work.
+    >In the "LunarcomOfflineRecognizer" component in the inspector panel, make sure that "disable" is selected for "SimulateOfflineMode" otherwise, testing the program will not work.

 24. In the Project window, navigate to the Assets > MRTK.Tutorials.GettingStarted > Prefabs > RocketLauncher folder, drag the RocketLauncher_Complete prefab into your Hierarchy window, and position it in front of the Lunarcom_Base object.